maugavilla/well_hello_stats/tutorials/7_1_reliability.md

 ``` r
 alpha(dat3)               # note that ggplot2 also has a function called `alpha`.
 If you also have the ggplot2 package loaded, you have to specify which of these you want to use.
 To use the alpha function from the `psych` package you can type `psych::alpha()`
 ```

+    ## Warning in response.frequencies(x, max = max): response.frequency has been
+    ## deprecated and replaced with responseFrequecy.
+Please fix your call

     ##
     ## Reliability analysis